A Generative Framework for Low-Cost Result Validation of Machine Learning-as-a-Service Inference: Models and Assumptions

 \section{Models and Assumptions}

 In this section, we first describe our system model and then formalize our threat model and discuss security assumptions.
 Our system comprises edge servers, ML service providers, and clients.
 Service providers offer a range of resource-intensive machine learning services, such as image annotation or video analytics, which require input data from the clients.
-Given the complex nature of the computation load and the need for real-time computation of these services (\eg autonomous driving, multi-player gaming, and traffic monitoring), clients outsource their services to the edge server instead of using the distant Cloud.
+Given the complex nature of the computation load and the need for real-time computation of these services (\eg autonomous driving, multi-player gaming, and traffic monitoring), clients use the services running on the edge server rather than the distant Cloud.
 We envision a subset of the servers to be equipped with low-end trusted hardware like Intel SGX or AMD TrustZone.